romanf-dev/actinium/doc/5-api.md

 is set as the message parent.
 Freeing message always puts it into the parent channel despite any further owners of the message.
 Msg type is used for exact message type identification to avoid message posting into a wrong channel.
-Because compile-time typeid is not available in C it is the user responsibility to set message types properly.
-Type must match in any channels which are used to hold the same message type.
+Types must match in any channels which are used to hold the same message type.
 The type itself is any nonzero integer.

         void ac_channel_init_ex(
             struct ac_channel_t* chan,